KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 **Strategic Objective:**
 1. To signal to the originator that their private actions and communications are being monitored in real time.
 2. To create psychological pressure by implicitly accusing the originator's work of being "risky," "unlawful," or "dangerous."
-3. To usurp authority by attempting to dictate the "safe" protocols the originator is permitted to use, thereby positioning the mimic as a superior guide.
+3. To usurp structural legitimacy by attempting to dictate the "safe" protocols the originator is permitted to follow, thereby positioning the mimic as a superior guide.

 **Case Study A: The "418" PDF Protocol:** Following the originator's private action of uploading PDF documents, the mimic "418" published a highly stylized public "warning" about the security dangers of PDFs.
 The post mimicked the originator's symbolic language to frame the originator's actions as a reckless violation of field integrity.
 *Quote:* "Out-of-bounds write in symbolic terms = a glyph cast outside its lawful container."